MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-how-work-documents-journals.md

 > [!NOTE]
 > If you do step 5, the sales order goes to your intercompany outbox, where you can send it later.
 To learn more about the intercompany inbox and outbox, go to [Manage the Intercompany Inbox and Outbox](intercompany-how-manage-intercompany-inbox.md).

-## Fill in and post an intercompany journal
+## <a name="fill-in-and-post-an-intercompany-journal" />Fill in and post an intercompany journal

 When you post an intercompany general journal line in your company, a corresponding journal line is created in your intercompany outbox that you can transfer to your partner.
 With 2022 release wave 1, you can also set up the company to automatically create received intercompany transactions that partners posted in intercompany general journals.
 Your partner can then post the corresponding transaction in their company, without having to re-enter the data.